wolfdale229/100daysofmlcodes/LOG.md

     1. Reinstall anaconda and extensions
     2. Create a conda environment for fastai v0.1 (Introduction to machine learning)
     3. Create a conda envirment for fastai v3
+    4. Building a RandomforestRegression forest of the blue book for bulldozers dataset with looking (and using) at the fastai
+       code.